Item 29: Listen to Clippy

 }

-If you decide that a lint warning isn't relevant for your code, you can disable it either for that particular item (#[allow(clippy::some-lint)]) or for the entire crate (#![allow(clippy::some-lint)]).
+If you decide that a lint warning isn't relevant for your code, you can disable it either for that particular item (#[allow(clippy::some_lint)]) or for the entire crate (#![allow(clippy::some_lint)], with an extra !, at the top level).
 However, it's usually better to take the cost of a minor refactoring of the code than to waste time and energy arguing about whether the warning is a genuine false positive.

-That way, when new warnings appear – whether because the code has been changed, or because Clippy has been upgraded to include new checks – they will be obvious.
-Clippy should also be enabled in your continuous integration system (Item 32).
+That way, when new warnings appear—whether because the code has been changed or because Clippy has been upgraded to include new checks—they will be obvious.
+Clippy should also be enabled in your CI system (Item 32).

 Many of the Items in this book also have corresponding Clippy warnings, when it's possible to mechanically check the relevant concern:

-As the size of this list should make clear, it can be a valuable learning experience to read the list of Clippy lint warnings – including the pedantic or high-false-positive checks that are disabled by default.
+As the size of this list should make clear, it can be a valuable learning experience to read the list of Clippy lint warnings—including the checks that are disabled by default because they are overly pedantic or because they have a high rate of false positives.
 Even though you're unlikely to want to enable these warnings for your code, understanding the reasons why they were written in the first place will improve your understanding of Rust and its idiom.